 The secret entrance is the route through Wears Valley.
 This is how most locals enter the national park.

 The secret entrance becomes particularly handy during the high seasons.
 You get to see picturesque views while avoiding the crowds.
 On a clear, sunny day, from Wears Valley you can see Mount LeConte covered in bright, colorful leaves.
 An absolutely breathtaking view!

 When you think of waterfalls, you think of deep, complicated routes through the mountains.
 However, this is not the case for Cataract Falls.

 From downtown Gatlinburg TN, you can get to Cataract Falls in less than ten minutes.
-Besides its convenient location, the waterfall has a short, easy hike.
+Besides the convenient location, the waterfall is a short, easy hike.
 You certainly don’t have to be a great athlete to visit this beautiful natural place.